AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 ### Pay Later button

-Offer your customers short-term, interest-free payments and other financing options so that they can buy now and pay later with the Pay Later button.
+Offer your customers short-term, interest-free payments, and other financing options so that they can buy now and pay later with the Pay Later button.

 The Pay Later button is visible from the product page, mini-cart, shopping cart, and checkout views.

 There are two payment options with the Pay Later button:

 * **Pay in 4**---Customers can pay their order balance in four interest-free payments (every two weeks) after an initial down payment.
-See the [Pay in 4 documentation](https://www.paypal.com/us/for-you/pay-in-4) for more information.
+See the [Pay in 4 documentation](https://www.paypal.com/us/digital-wallet/ways-to-pay/buy-now-pay-later) for more information.
 * **PayPal Credit**---Customers can pay their order balance in full over six months, interest-free.
 See the [PayPal Credit documentation](https://www.paypal.com/us/webapps/mpp/paypal-credit) for more information.

 ### Pay Now button

 The Pay Now button is visible in the PayPal popup window when a customer clicks a payment button on the payments screen.

-If the final order amount is not yet known (such as when we do not yet have shipping address information) and the customer is in the process of checking out from the product page, mini-cart, or shopping cart, a _Continue_ button is available instead.
-When a customer clicks _Continue_, after they confirm their payment method, they are directed to an order review page to gather any more needed details before completing checkout.
+If the final order amount is not yet known (such as when you do not yet have shipping address information) and the customer is in the process of checking out from the product page, mini-cart, or shopping cart, a _Continue_ button is available instead.
+When a customer clicks _Continue_, after they confirm their payment method, they are directed to an order review page to gather the needed details before completing checkout.

 ## Pay Later messaging

 To help your customer identify these as potential payment options, Pay Later messaging is visible on the product page, in the mini-cart and shopping cart, and during checkout.

 * **When a customer selects a product between $30 and $600**, messaging under the PayPal and PayLater buttons gives the customer more information about the Pay in 4 payment option.
-Customers can click **Learn more** to learn about the Pay in 4 option _or_ click the "Or see 6 months special financing" text in the popup to learn about and apply for the PayPal Credit option.
+Customers can click **Learn more** to learn about the "Pay in 4" option _or_ click the "Or see 6 months special financing" text in the popup to learn about and apply for the PayPal Credit option.
-* **When a customer selects a product or products in excess of $98.99**, messaging under the PayPal and PayLater buttons gives customers more information about the PayPal Credit payment option.
+* **When a customer selects a product or products exceeding $98.99**, messaging under the PayPal and PayLater buttons gives customers more information about the PayPal Credit payment option.
 Customers can click **Learn more** to learn about and apply for the PayPal Credit option _or_ click the "Or see Pay in 4" text in the popup to learn about the Pay in 4 option.

    >[!NOTE]
    >